barak/mit-scheme/src/README.txt

 * "star-parser" contains the pattern-matching parser language extension.

-* "win32" contains extra parts of the run-time library that are specific to the Microsoft Windows platform.

 * "xml" contains support for XML and XHTML I/O.

 * "ffi" provides syntax for calling foreign (C) functions and